yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 [^1]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/f/hygiene.pdf)\*, p35
 [^2]: Ibid, p139
 [^3]: William Arthur Evans, psychobiologist, said that each cell has thoughts, feelings, and instincts.
-Conscious experience summarizes those trillions of inputs and provides access to them.
+Conscious experience summarizes those trillions of inputs and can influence them.
 Evans surpassed the hygienists in his grasp of this issue and in some of his results.
 He helped his clients trace and correct physical maladies through their feelings.
 His books are extraordinary.
-See my blog post [William Arthur Evans](/blog/2009/08/william-arthur-evans/) and the [bibliography](/back/bibliography-influences) here.
+See my blog post [William Arthur Evans](/blog/2009/08/william-arthur-evans/) and the [bibliography](/back/bibliography-influences).
 [^4]: Ayn Rand, _The Virtue of Selfishness_, p18, "The Objectivist Ethics"
-[^5]: For all references to Gurdjieff, see [*In Search of the Miraculous*](/f/search.pdf)\*, PD Ouspensky's incomparable spiritual book about Gurdjieff's teachings.
+[^5]: See [*In Search of the Miraculous*](/f/search.pdf)\*, PD Ouspensky's incomparable spiritual book on Gurdjieff's teachings.
 [^6]: _Atlas Shrugged_, in Galt's Speech.
 [^7]: See _The Continuum Concept_, Liedloff's incomparable book about natural relationship, especially with children.
 [^8]: Walter Veith, Adventist evangelist and former biology professor, exposes most spiritual activity as Satanism, ie, the lie of works-based salvation.
 In his sing-song voice, he makes clear the unified story arc of the Bible and the meaning of Christ's message of salvation by grace.
 (Hygiene's restful approach to healing translates this message into biological terms.)
 See his astonishing video series, ["Total Onslaught"](https://adtv.watch/series/total-onslaught).